randika-srimal/laravel-docker-local-setup/README.md

 #### "I'm getting this error" kind issues .

-You Google first and I'm sure you will find a fix or tell me, then I will Google too and come up with a solution :blush: .
+You Google first and I'm sure you will find a fix or tell me by creating a issue, then I will Google, ask my friends and come up with a solution :blush: .